Home » National Monuments Memorials & Preserves » Exploring the Heart of the Nation: A Walking Tour of Washington’s Monumental Treasures

 The Library of Congress – A Treasure Trove of Knowledge and Cultural Heritage

 The Library of Congress is the largest library in the world and serves as the national library of the United States.
-It is located in Washington, D.C., and was established by an act of Congress in 1800.
+The act of Congress established it in Washington, D.C., in 1800.

 The Library of Congress houses more than 170 million items, including books, manuscripts, maps, photographs, films, sound recordings, and other materials related to American and world history and culture.
 The collection is continually expanding through acquisitions, donations, and other means.